drsteveplatt/TaskManager/README.txt

 	in the same manner as if they were on the same node.

 Release History:

+	2017/1/2:  Release 1.2: Split RF code out of base Taskmanager.
+	This simplifies its use and reduces some memory consumption.
+	Use <TaskManager.h> for basic, single-node functionality
+	Use <TaskManagerRF.h> to include the RF24 routines.
+	The documentation still needs updating.

 	2015/11/13: Release 1.0: Initial full release.
 	More code cleanup, improved documentation.
 Added routines so tasks could ID where messages/signals came from.